Jazzalchemist/blogdown_source/content/post/2017-11-12-analysis-in-excel-part-two.md

 Conditional formatting allows you to highlight cells based on certain values or rules.
 Some examples of this includes highlighting duplicate values, or highlighting values over or under a specified value.
 Conditional Formatting can be found under the Home tab on the Ribbon.
 Conditional formatting can be found under the Home tab on the Ribbon.

-Example highlighting values greater than 60:

-1. Data before applying conditional formatting
+Data before applying conditional formatting:

 <img src="/img/Conditional_formatting1.png" title="Conditional_formatting_example_one"/>

-2. Data after applying conditional formatting to cells A1:A10 (conditional formatting is at the top right of the image)
+Data after applying conditional formatting to cells A1:A10 (conditional formatting is at the top right of the image):

 <img src="/img/Conditional_formatting2.png" title="Conditional_formatting_example_two"/>